 A diagnosis of Autism makes a huge difference to someone, suddenly they have a way of defining the difficulties they have experienced throughout their life.
 The diagnosis of Autism can help to explain to others the need for support and the form it should take.

 Autism spectrum disorders are neurodevelopmental disorders, characterised by difficulties in;

-Autistic spectrum disorders are neurodevelopmental disorders.
-As the name suggests, the symptoms and severity can vary hugely between those diagnosed with autism.
+Autism is a spectrum disorder and, as the name suggests, the symptoms and severity of symptoms can vary hugely between those diagnosed with Autism.

-Autism affects all aspects of society but we know that approximately five times as many men as women have autism.
+Autism affects all aspects of society, but it is thought approximately three times as many men as women have Autism.2

-Diagnosing autism in women is often poor – it is thought that women are better able to mask some of the social interaction problems often experienced with autism and hence ‘slip under the radar’ at school or later on in life.
+Diagnosing Autism in women can be more challenging; it is thought that women are better able to mask some of the social interaction problems often experienced with Autism, and hence ‘slip under the radar’ at school or later on in life.

 Approximately half of all people with ASD will also have a learning disability and other mental health conditions such as depression, anxiety or OCD.
 Getting a diagnosis may seem scary, but it can really help people understand their symptoms and improve their quality of life.